Gman-Superfly/Complexity_from_Constraints/README.md

 ## Code in this repo
 Small, composable modules coordinated by a global free-energy objective, with sparse non-local couplings that provide "future-like" corrections.
 Each module exposes an order parameter (η) and a local energy F(η; c).
 Composition = Σ F_local + Σ F_couple.
 The system seeks low-energy, coherent behavior without hard-coding global rules.

-We keep the design humble and exact.
+We keep the design tight and exact.
 This is an MVP intended for learning and iteration.

+contains ideas and code from other Gman-Superfly repos and Abstractions by Furlat

 ## Why this exists (short)
 - **Non-locality**: Distant parts can influence each other to redeem provisional mistakes.